Sometimes, all it takes is a one-word prompt to get us writing. Today’s Daily Post writing prompt: ZIP

-And that is just what they did, just as the rain started and turned to sleet as if to herald the coming of a snowy winter as they followed the track along the western shore of Lake St Clair .
+And that is just what they did, waking out just as the rain started and turned to sleet as if to herald the coming of a snowy winter as they trudged along the track that follows the western shore of Lake St Clair .

 Hobart.
 Ten years later.

 In those ten years John had moved to the mainland in pursuit of a job in the computer industry.
 On leaving he had told the others that the industry seemed to have a promising future and he wanted to be part of it.
 Wendy had moved to the mainland too, only to return a few year ago to settle in Launceston with a partner she had met in Sydney.
 Now, the two were three.
 Jenny had continued working in the bushwalking store until it closed thanks to the owner’s financial mismanagement.
 Now, she managed one of the new bushwalking stores that had opened as the activity went through a surge of popularity.
-After a couple failed partnerships she was again unattached or, as her friend had long ago described it, she was available again.
+After a couple of what she thought of as serious relationships that failed she was again unattached or, as her friend had long ago described it, she was available again.

 And Dave?
 Well, Kodak had eventually closed its Hobart operation.
-After that he had spent a period in unemployment — work was scarce in Tasmania and people tended to hold on to what jobs they had.
-During that break from working life he had followed his passion that combined bushwalking with photography.
-Now, he worked with the museum and art gallery as a curator, hired on the basis of his knowledge of the history of photography and his reputation as a leading exponent of wilderness photography.
+After that he had spent a some time unemployed — work was scarce in Tasmania and people tended to hold on to what jobs they had.
+During that break from working life he followed his passion, combining bushwalking with photography.
+Now, he worked with the museum and art gallery as a curator, hired on the basis of his knowledge of the history of photography and his reputation as a prominent exponent of wilderness photography.